-- Understand research methodology; understand why we do research in public service; - Become competent in quantitative and quantitative data collection and analysis; - Understand analytical techniques in practice (public policy; budgeting and finance; performance measurement and management; evaluation research; etc); - Be able to situate analytical techniques in management/public policy (the context); understand the importance of these techniques; - Become facile with the critiques of analytical techniques not to be a cynic but to be a better user/developer of the techniques; - Develop skills in communicating about data (displaying data; presentations) and writing research reports; and - Become a savvy and sophisticated consumer of research.
+- Understand research methodology; understand why we do research in public service; - Become competent in quantitative and quantitative data collection and analysis; - Understand analytical techniques in practice (public policy; budgeting and finance; performance measurement and management; evaluation research; etc); - Be able to situate analytical techniques in management/public policy (the context); understand the importance of these techniques; - Become facile with the critiques of analytical techniques; - Develop skills in communicating about data (displaying data; presentations) and writing research reports; and - Become a savvy and sophisticated consumer of research.

-In the Fall quarter, we focus specifically on questions of design and the application of analytical techniques in public service.
+In the Fall quarter, we focus specifically on questions of research design and deployment and the application of analytical techniques in public service.